zzhhatthl/PoDDyHePo-projection/README.md

 `y2pred = c(2021, 2025, 2030, 2035, 2040)`.

 In order to make this function work, the population forecast data has to be in a specific form.
-Data can be downloaded in the correct form by following the next steps:
+In case of Finland, data can be downloaded in the correct form by following the next steps:

 1. Visit
     <a href="https://pxnet2.stat.fi/PXWeb/pxweb/en/StatFin/StatFin__vrm__vaenn/" class="uri">https://pxnet2.stat.fi/PXWeb/pxweb/en/StatFin/StatFin__vrm__vaenn/</a>,